 Carefully dig up flowers and shrubs and replant them in clusters with similar colours to maximize the impact of what you’ve got.

 If you have a path already, enhance its look by keeping the edges well-defined and trimmed back, and keeping moss or weeds out of the gaps between paving stones.
 Or gather together a few good-sized stones and hunks of brick to map out a path or create a ‘curb’ where your lawn ends and flowerbeds begin.

 3. Recycle old tools

 If you have old forks and rakes that aren’t up to rigorous use around the garden anymore, use these as uprights to support climbing plants.

 If your outside walls could do with a lick of paint but you don’t have any spare stone or outdoor paint in the shed, consider using an old beaded curtain in front of the wall to add colour.

-Ditch the old shed
+5. Ditch the shed

-Cuttings swap.
 Refresh your flowerbeds by asking friends for cuttings of plants from their gardens and offering some of yours in return.

 Even when you do have to spend money, don’t splash the cash when it’s not needed – check these time-saving, money-saving garden tips from our expert landscape gardener.